HessaFK/Image-enhancement/README.md

 This project has 2 parts:

 - `backend/` — a small Python server.
 It receives an image and sends back an "enhanced" one.
-  Right now it fakes the enhancement (simple upscale) so everything works today.
 - `frontend/` — one HTML file.
 This is the actual webpage people will see and use.

-You do NOT need to touch the frontend again after today.
-Later, your team only edits ONE function inside `backend/main.py` (called `enhance_image`) to plug in your real trained model.

 ---

-## STEP 1 — Run it on your own computer first (to test)

 ### 1a.
 Run the backend